`hurricaneexposuredata` package be installed. The system currently

 the storm in the Best Tracks hurricane tracking data, you can run:

-package also has several functions
+The hurricaneexposure package also has several functions

 that can input a list of counties and output a list of all of the storms